telerik/kendo-ui-core/docs/controls/charts/data-binding.md

     });
     </script>

-#### Category binding
+#### Category Field

-In addition to value field(s), each series can specify a category field.

-The category values from all series will be concatenated and each point will be mapped to its category.
+In addition to value fields, each series allows for specifying a category field.
+The category values from all series are concatenated and each point is mapped to its category.
 Point order is not significant.

-Series points will be [aggregated](/api/dataviz/chart#configuration-series.aggregate) to produce one value per category.
+Series points are [aggregated](/api/dataviz/chart#configuration-series.aggregate) to produce one value per category.

-##### Example: Binding with categoryField
+The example below demonstrates how to bind with `categoryField`

+###### Example

     <div id="chart"></div>
     <script>
     var seriesData = [{